-Live stream recording, or auto-archiving, is a native feature of Dacast, but our platform taps into the support of AWS to host video content and make live-to-VOD streaming a success.
+Live stream recording, or auto-archiving, is a native feature of Dacast, but our hosting platform taps into the support of AWS to host video content and make live-to-VOD streaming a success.

 That said let’s take a look at how to set up live stream recording on Dacast.

 Create a live channel with the following settings.